SARDONYX-sard/dotfiles/readme.md

 ## Things you have to do manually

 - Rewrite the user name with `Hard coded` and comments.
-(Please use the search function of the editor).(Use the search function of the editor.)
-However, since the path of `scoop` is currently used to find the user name of `windows`, there is little need to rewrite the path of `scoop` if it can be recognized by WSL.
+(Please use the search function of the editor).
+- (Use the search function of the editor.)
+However, since the path of `scoop` is currently used to find the user name of `windows`, if the path of `scoop` can be recognized by WSL, there is almost no need to rewrite it.

 - At least you have to rewrite the Git config username and email address.
 - You can register by running the following command in a terminal.